-- internal structure material - moving interior - are there materials that affect/absorb propagation - is the interior as expected? - Create a rough overall plan for how to execute the deployment. - If deploying IP-DECT base stations with radio synchronization, create a blueprint with base station placement and synchronization chain.
+- o internal structure material - o moving interior - o are there materials that affect/absorb propagation? - is the interior as expected? - Create a rough overall plan for how to execute the deployment. - If deploying IP-DECT base stations with radio synchronization, create a blueprint with base station placement and synchronization chain.